 s0.e.set('1*16')

-Euclidean rhythms are created by spreading beats over a given number of divisions, as equally as possible.
+Euclidean rhythms spread x beats over a y divisions, as equally as possible.

 4 pulses over 16 divisions: